fieldtrip/website/tutorial/nirs_multichannel.md

     cfg.baseline  = [-5 0];
     timelockDEV   = ft_timelockbaseline(cfg, timelockDEV);

-To visualize the data in spatial terms (‘where on the head do we find functional brain activity in response to my different conditions?’), FieldTrip requires information about the spatial layout about the location of the channel on the head.
-For this tutorial a layout file is provided, which is called ‘nirs_48ch_layout.mat’.
+To visualize the data in spatial terms (i.e. to answer the question "where on the head do we find functional brain activity in response to my different conditions?"), FieldTrip requires information about the spatial layout about the location of the channel on the head.
+For this tutorial a layout file is provided, which is called `nirs_48ch_layout.mat`.
 In case you would like to get an idea of how to create your own layout file, the following page might be informative: [/tutorial/layout](/tutorial/layout).

-The layout can be loaded using the standard MATLAB function ‘load’.
-The file ‘nirs_48ch_layout.mat’ contains a structure called ‘lay’.
-Just for clarity, we will rename the O2Hb channels representing changes in oxygenation concentration ‘functional’.
+The layout can be loaded using the standard MATLAB function `load`.
+The file `nirs_48ch_layout.mat` contains a structure called `lay`.
+Just for clarity, we will rename the O2Hb channels representing changes in oxygenation concentration into `functional`.
 We do this as follows:

     load('nirs_48ch_layout.mat')
     label               = lay.label;
     label               = strrep(label, 'O2Hb', 'functional');
     lay.label           = label;

 There are a number of FieldTrip options available for visualizing the results, such as **[ft_singleplotER](/reference/ft_singleplotER)** (ER stands for Event Related), which allows you to plot a single channel, and **[ft_multiplotER](/reference/ft_multiplotER)**, which allows you to plot multiple channels on a schematic representation of the head.
 The **[ft_multiplotER](/reference/ft_multiplotER)** can also be used in interactive mode to select pieces of the data of interest (for instance specific channels and a specific time window).
 For now, we are interested to first see whether we find the typical hemodynamic response, hence the changes in oxygenated concentration.
-Therefore, we select all channels which contain ‘functional’ in their label.
-This is done by cfg.channel = ‘\* [functional]’; If you want to see what other options the plotting functions has, you can look at the documentation:
+Therefore, we select all channels which contain "functional" in their label.
+This is done by `cfg.channel = '* [functional]'`.
+If you want to see what other options the plotting functions has, you can look at the documentation:

-    doc ft_multiplotER
+    help ft_multiplotER

 Important to remember is that for **[ft_multiplotER](/reference/ft_multiplotER)** to run, you need to point FieldTrip to the layout structure using cfg.layout = lay;